khizarsiddiqui/khizarsiddiqui/README.md

 - 📄 Check me on LinkedIn **https://www.linkedin.com/in/khizar-siddiqui-079669217/**

-- ⚡ Fun fact **I'm a passionate footballer, Photographer with good editing skills and a car enthusiast.**
+- ⚡ Fun fact **I'm a passionate footballer, Photographer with good editing skills and a Car enthusiast.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">